-What is Alzheimer's Disease?by Amylee Amos MS, RDN, IFMCPNews
+What is Alzheimer's Disease?by Amylee Amos PhD, RDN, IFMCPNews

 Alzheimer’s disease is the 3rd leading cause of death in the United States (1).
 It kills more people per year than breast cancer and prostate combined.
 By 2050, it is projected that 14 million Americans will be living with Alzheimer’s (2).
 This disease has the potential to fully bankrupt our healthcare system, not to mention shatter lives on an even more monumental scale than it already does.
 It’s an epidemic that must be addressed.
 And yet very few actually know what the root cause of Alzheimer’s is.
 In fact, the etiology is largely disputed among doctors and researchers.